sbnb-irb/signaturizer3D/README.md

 signatures = signaturizers.infer_from_sdf("/path/to/file.sdf")
 ```

-See the notebook for further examples TODO link
+See this [notebook](https://gitlabsbnb.irbbarcelona.org/alenes/signaturizer3d/-/blob/main/notebooks/infer_signatures.ipynb) for more detailed examples of signaturizer usage.

 For a more comprehensive example of using infered bioactivity signatures for analysing similarity between a set of compounds
 have a look at the [example notebook](https://gitlabsbnb.irbbarcelona.org/packages/signaturizer/-/blob/master/notebook/signaturizer.ipynb) in the original signaturizers package.